Skip Navigation

 • Men hold 57 percent of high court seats.

-• On the South Carolina Supreme Court and the Oklahoma Court of Criminal Appeals, there are no women judges.
-In 4 states, there is only one woman on the supreme court bench.
+• There are no women judges on the Oklahoma Court of Criminal Appeals.
+In 5 states, there is only one woman on the supreme court bench.

 • There are 25 states in which there are no women of color state supreme court justices and 13 states and Washington, DC in which there is only one woman of color on the supreme court bench.